dkern/external-ip/README.md

 ## Why a fork?
 This project is a fork from the original [`j-chaniotis/external-ip`](https://github.com/J-Chaniotis/external-ip).
-But this was unmaintained a long time, was very old-fashioned and had some code issues.
+But this was unmaintained for a long time, was very old-fashioned and had some code issues.
 So there is a update now, featuring some changes ...

 - Completely rewritten in ECMAScript 6 / ES6